 The College measures Academic Progress for each student by monitoring both academic performance and maximum time frame for completion.
-In order to be considered in compliance with the SAP policy, a student must maintain a cumulative Grade Point Average (GPA) of 2.0 (letter grade of C or better) and complete a minimum 67% of the total credit hours attempted.
+Student progress is assessed both qualitatively and quantitively.
+The qualitative measure requires maintaining a satisfactory grade point average while the quantitative measure (pace) is used to monitor progress toward degree completion.
+Pace calculation is a measurement at which a student must progress to complete the program within the maximum timeframe.
+Pace is measured each quarter by dividing the number of credits the student earned by the cumulative number of credits attempted.
+In order to be considered in compliance with the SAP policy, a student must maintain a cumulative Grade Point Average (GPA) of 2.0 (letter grade of C or better) and complete a minimum 67% of the total credit hours attempted (pace).
 Nursing students must maintain a cumulative GPA of 2.5 or better.
 Pace calculations are rounded up to the nearest tenths (i.e. .667 would be rounded to 67%).
 Students who fail to meet SAP are initially notified by email with a follow up meeting in-person, via Teams, or by phone.
 The College uses the following U.S. Department of Education's terminology when indicating students' academic standing: "Financial Aid Warning", "Financial Aid Probation", "Academic Plan" and "Financial Aid Appeal".
 These terms are used to indicate the academic standing of all students, including those not receiving federal financial aid funds.
-Criteria for determining Financial Aid Warning are identical; Criteria for determining Financial Aid Probation and Academic Probation are identical; Criteria for determining Financial Aid Appeal and Academic Appeal are identical.
+Criteria for determining Financial Aid Warning and Academic Warning are identical; Criteria for determining Financial Aid Probation and Academic Probation are identical; Criteria for determining Financial Aid Appeal and Academic Appeal are identical.